 I use creative geometry to bring new life to old traditions of "magic woodcarving", i.e. the art of carving a piece of wood into parts that are loose, but cannot be separated.
 Traditional examples are wooden chains and balls in cages, as seen in such items as Welsh love spoons and European wool winders.
-Next year a book will be published by Fox Chapel Publishing Company, explaining my carving technique and the geometric methods I use to develop my models.
+My book "Woodcarving Magic" is now available from Fox Chapel Publishing Company.
+It explains my carving technique as well as the geometric methods I use to develop new models.

 Four three-sided hosohedral edge frames weave together.

 Three four-sided hosohedral edge frames weave together.